py2ai/py2ai.github.io/_posts/2021-01-01-Faster-video-transfer-over-wifi.md

 ---
+categories:
+- Socket programming tutorial series
+description: This tutorial is short and simple implementation of server client modules in Publish/Subscribe mode to transfer video frames
+featured-img: pubsub
+keywords:
+- Python
+- Socket Programming
+- Publish-Subscribe
+- ZeroMQ
+- Video Streaming
 layout: post
-title: How to publish-subscribe video using socket programming in Python
-categories: [Socket programming tutorial series]
 mathjax: true
-featured-img: pubsub
-description: This tutorial is short and simple implementation of server client modules in Publish/Subscribe mode to transfer video frames
-keywords: [Python, Socket Programming, Publish-Subscribe, ZeroMQ, Video Streaming]
-tags: [Python, Socket Programming, Publish-Subscribe, ZeroMQ, Video Streaming]
+tags:
+- Python
+- Socket Programming
+- Publish-Subscribe
+- ZeroMQ
+- Video Streaming
+title: How to publish-subscribe video using socket programming...
 ---

 Hi friends HAPPY NEW YEAR 2021!
 In a previous tutorial we used opencv to obtain video frames of webcam and send them over wifi to server/client.
 Below is the video about basics of socket programming.